gmag11/EnigmaIOT/readme.md

 Gateway answers with Server Hello message that includes its public data for key calculation on node.

-Once key is caliculated, node send an encrypted message as Key Exchange Finished message.
+Once key is calculated, node send an encrypted message as Key Exchange Finished message.
 A 32 bit CRC is calculated and it is used for decryption test.

 If gateway validates CRC correctly it answers with a Cipher Finished message.
 It carries a CRC too.

+This process is protected with a 32 byte shared **network key**, used for **authentication**.
+If network key is not the same on gateway and node this will lead to CRC errors.

-In case of any error in the process gateway sends an Invalidate Key to reset to original status and forgets key.
+In case of any error in this process gateway sends an Invalidate Key to reset to original status and forgets key.

 When key is marked as valid node may start sending sensor data.